-Part 5: Multiple Choice Practice
+Part 6: Multiple Choice Practice

-• The majority of the AP Exam scoring comes from the stimulus-based multiple choice question sections.
+Forty percent the AP Exam scoring comes from the stimulus-based multiple choice question sections.
 In this section, you will be introduced to AP style questions that assess your ability to reason using historical thinking skills.